Serving all people by providing personalized health and wellness through exemplary care, education and research.

-LQTS is a rare heart disorder.
-Its name stems from a reading on the electrocardiogram (ECG) machine, which doctors use to evaluate your heartbeat.
-The ECG machine records and measures each of your heartbeats as five “waves.”
+The name long QT stems from a reading on the electrocardiogram (ECG) machine.
+Healthcare providers use this to evaluate your heartbeat.
+The ECG machine records and measures each of your heartbeats as 5 “waves.”
 Each wave has a different letter designation: P, Q, R, S, and T. The relationship between the Q and T waves is important and is known as the QT interval.
 When the interval lasts longer than it normally should, it disrupts the timing of your heartbeat and can cause dangerous arrhythmias, or irregular heart rates.
-This is known as long QT syndrome.

-Often, LQTS seems to be genetic — passed down through families.
+Often, LQTS is genetic — passed down through families.
+Only one parent needs the genetic defect for it to be passed on to the child.
 If one of your family members is diagnosed with LQTS, experts recommend that you and your other family members — parents, siblings, children — get tested as well.
-In rare instances, medications can cause acquired LQTS.
+In rare instances, certain medicines can cause acquired LQTS.
+The medicines may affect the ion channels in the heart or cause electrolyte problems such as low potassium and calcium.
 More than 50 drugs list LQTS as a risk.
-Ask your doctor for a full explanation of the risks of all medications you're taking.
+Ask your healthcare provider about the risks of all medicines you're taking.

 If you have a family history of LQTS, you are at risk of developing it.
 Specialists believe that if you are susceptible to long QT syndrome, you are more likely to be affected by medicines that increase your risk for the condition.
 Medicines, such as antibiotics, antidepressants, antihistamines, diuretics, heart medications, and others may increase your risk for LQTS.

 Some people with LQTS have no symptoms.
 The condition is detected on an electrocardiogram or heart monitor done for other reasons.If ventricular arrhythmias do occur, some symptoms include: